Covariant derivative of the curvature tensor of pseudo-K\"ahlerian manifolds: Introduction

 \section{Introduction}

-It is well known that the curvature tensor $R$ of any pseudo-Riemannian manifold $(M,g)$ can be decomposed into the following three components: \begin{description} \item the Weyl tensor $W$, which is the totally trace-free part of $R$; \item the trace-free part $\Ric^0$ of the Ricci tensor $\Ric$ of $(M,g)$; \item the scalar curvature $s$. \end{description}
+The well-known Ricci decomposition of the curvature tensor $R$ of a pseudo-Riemannian manifold $(M,g)$ defines the following three components of $R$: \begin{description} \item the Weyl conformal curvature tensor $W$, which is the totally trace-free part of $R$; \item the trace-free part $\Ric^0$ of the Ricci tensor $\Ric$ of $(M,g)$; \item the scalar curvature $s$. \end{description}

 This decomposition is the consequence of the fact that the space $\R(\so(p,q))$ of algebraic curvature tensors (i.e. the space of possible values of the curvature tensor of a pseudo-Riemannian manifold $(M,g)$) decomposes into the direct sum of three irreducible $\so(p,q)$-modules if $p+q\geq 5$, where $(p,q)$ is the signature of $g$.
 Setting to zero some of these components gives rise to different geometrical characterizations of~$(M,g)$: